Chris-Z-85/Imageboard/README.md

 This project was created during the Full Stack Web Development course at <a href="http://www.spiced-academy.com/">SPICED Academy</a>, which I attended between January and March 2020 in Berlin, Germany.

+## Features

+* Homepage displays uploaded images sorted with the most recent ones first.
+* Users can upload images with their username, title and description.
+* When image is clicked a page pops up where the image can be seen in a larger size and users are able to add comments.

  ## Preview